Bulk loaded liquid propellants: Gun fuels

 In the 1950s through 1970s, a mixture of 63% hydrazine, 32% hydrazine nitrate and 5% water was used in experimental 37mm gun firings and later in 120mm gun firings.
 The 32% hydrazine nitrate mixture was selected by extensive experiments to have a notably flat pressure profile, increasing gun safety.

 Otto Fuel II, a mixture of the low explosive propylene glycol dinitrate with a stabilizer, has also been tried in 37mm guns.

 In 1981, the Naval Weapons Center tried a 350 round/minute cyclic bipropellant gun, using 90% nitric acid and a proprietary hydrocarbon (probably a low molecular weight alkane, like propane).
 High or low breech pressures could be obtained by varying the surface to volume ratio of the injector.
 Varying the oxidizer ratio could change performance.
 Ullage, the injection pressure, affected the reliability of the gun, but not its safety or operation.

 Another tested gun fuel is NOS-365.
-This is a mixture of hydroxylammonium nitrate, isopropyl ammonium nitrate and water.
+This is a mixture of hydroxylammonium nitrate, isopropylammonium nitrate and water.

-BLP gun ignition issues
+Gun ignition issues

 In general, hydrodynamic effects make the ignition process unpredictable.
 Bubbles can form in uncontrolled ways, causing varying surface areas and therefore varying pressure profiles.
 The result can be widely varying pressures in the breech and tube that cause unexpected gun stresses and safety problems.
 Most programs have reported failures, some spectacular, with each failure generally ending the program that had it.

 Variations of igniter venting, ignition energy and chamber configuration can make the ignition more reliable, and the pressure profile more predictable.
 However, as of the 1993 survey by Knapton et al., no designed, hydrodynamic models of BLP guns had actually been validated.